wouterpeere/GHEtool/README.md

 pytest --pyargs GHEtool
 ```

 This runs some predefined cases to see whether all the internal dependencies work correctly.
-All test should pass
+All tests should pass
 successfully.

 ## Get started with GHEtool

 ### Building blocks of GHEtool

-GHEtool is a flexible package that can be extend with methods
+GHEtool is a flexible package that can be extended with methods
 from [pygfunction](https://pygfunction.readthedocs.io/en/stable/).
 To work efficiently with GHEtool, it is important to understand the main structure of the package.